Syrian Refugee Crisis

 Daily horrors, devastation and upheavals at an unimaginable scale makes Syria the largest humanitarian emergency of our era.

 UNHCR is coordinating a massive refugee response throughout the region and leading efforts to protect and provide shelter for those displaced inside Syria—working across borders to provide critical aid under extremely dangerous circumstances.
-Since November 2017, UNHCR has been able to support nearly 3.6 million people with winter items, including high thermal blankets, sleeping bags, extra plastic sheeting, and winter clothing kits.
+Since Winter of 2017, UNHCR has been able to support nearly 3.4 million people with winter items, including high thermal blankets, sleeping bags, extra plastic sheeting, and winter clothing kits.
 Your urgent support will help us deliver even more aid to families displaced by war.

 What is life like under siege in Aleppo, Syria?